-This is the third installment in our new series on Random Acts of Kindness.
+This is the second installment in our new series on Random Acts of Kindness.
 Each week a different blogger will share about a day that they and their little ones dedicated to committing random acts of kindness.

 Readers will have a chance to share their own experiences with committing random acts of kindness on our Facebook page, to be a part of our final series post on December 19.

 This week’s post comes to us from Mud Hut Mama, who shares about her Random Acts of Kindness Day in Malawi, where she lives on a wildlife preserve with her husband and two daughters.
 Visit the main Random Acts of Kindness Challenge page for a full schedule of the posts in this series.

 When Leanna sent out the invitation to join her Random Acts of Kindness month I loved the idea of it and I wanted to participate but even as I accepted the invitation I realized that it would be a little tricky for us.
 In the States a random act of kindness is generally accepted with surprise and gratitude but, in the context of Malawi, it becomes a lot more complicated – at least for me as an expat navigating a foreign culture.